 Forward thinkers are leaning on the cutting-edge technology to drive digital transformation for their business.
-And the number of successful use cases is growing.
+And the number of successful Applications is growing.
 A digital health startup, SkinVision, leverages AI to support its skin cancer risk app.
 An online supermarket, Ocado, implemented a deep neural network on its platform to improve fraud detection exponentially.
 AI, which only fairly recently entered mainstream businesses, already has a proven track record.

 Applications of Artificial Intelligence in Real World

 From healthcare to transportation to retail, brands harness the potential of this multi-faced technology to create value.
 Whatever your business is, here’s how AI can propel you beyond the competition.

 Better Customer Service

 A great customer experience lies at the heart of every successful business.
 It turns satisfied customers into loyal brand advocates and increases sales.
 Since a predicted 85% of customer service interactions won’t involve humans by 2020, AI-enabled chatbots can go a long way towards delighting your clients with an outstanding service.